mgpit/ReportsDestinations/README.md

 Oracle Reports 10g custom destinations

 ## Description
-This is an implementation of an `oracle.reports.server.Destination` for storing the files of a distribution process in a flat ZIP archive (i.e. no directory structure).
+Provides implementation of an `oracle.reports.server.Destination` for storing the files of a distribution process in a flat ZIP archive (i.e. no directory structure) or to Websphere&reg;MQ.

 ## Usage
-Please consult the javadoc comment of class `de.mgpit.oracle.reports.plugin.destination.zip.ZipDestination` to read about how to use the destination and about its limitations.
+Please consult the javadoc comment of class `de.mgpit.oracle.reports.plugin.destination.zip.ZipDestination` or `de.mgpit.oracle.reports.plugin.destination.mq.MQDestination` to read about how to use the destinations and about its limitations.

 ## License